The short answer

 • KIMA-to-AER conversion window: June 1–30, 2026.
 Official links and step-by-step instructions will be published by Aeredium and Kima through official channels.
 Only use official links.

-• StablePro Wallet full launch: Beta is live on Android. iOS availability is pending.
+• StablePro Wallet full launch: Live on Android and Google Play. iOS availability has not been confirmed.
 Full network support and production-ready conversion route follow official launch.

 • Third-party audits: Smart contract and TEE implementation audits will be the strongest independent validation of the architecture claims.
 Worth tracking when published.